 The Wright W2.15 Mattress Might Not Be A Good Fit For…

 - Stomach sleepers.
-Those who sleep primarily on their stomach might find the Wright mattress to be too soft and, most likely, they will need to find a firmer mattress to give them the hip support they need while stomach sleeping.
+Those who sleep primarily on their stomach might find the Wright mattress to be too soft and, most likely, they will need to find a good firm mattress to give them the hip support they need while stomach sleeping.

 - Fans of extra firm or extra soft mattresses.
 The Wright is a medium-firm mattress and is neither soft nor firm, so people who want a mattress that is very firm of very soft are probably going to have to look elsewhere.